 - A weekly Nutrition Lesson-a printout copy of Robin’s informal PowerPoint presentation on the weekly topics (with plenty of space for your own notes)

-- Food, product samples, and coupons and even the best supplements recommendations as Patriot power greens to complement your diet
+- Food, product samples, and coupons and even the best supplements recommendations as Patriot power greens to complement your diet or increase your blood circulation like Instahard.

 You will also have access to: